Trade Classification With Python¶

 pip install tclf

-uv pip install tclf
+uv add tclf

 Supported Algorithms¶